ishan0102/spotify-alarm-clock/README.md

-# spotify-alarm-clock
+# Spotify API Wrapper
-An alarm clock that uses music from your Spotify playlist
+A Spotify API wrapper I wrote for personal use